 The Fulbright/National Geographic Digital Storytelling Fellowship is a new component of the Fulbright U.S. Student Program that provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in up to three countries on a globally significant social or environmental topic.
 In addition to receiving Fulbright benefits (for travel, stipend, health, etc.), Fellows will receive instruction in digital storytelling techniques and will be paired with one or more National Geographic editors.
 Applicants may submit proposals for grants to 1-3 foreign countries.

-Residency fellowships of 4-12 weeks for nonfiction reporters and writers working on important social, political, health, environmental, human rights and justice topics.
-Logan Nonfiction fellows at the Carey Institute are provided all the necessary tools to complete their critical work.
-Lodging, work space, sophisticated technological support (including Wi-Fi, a state-of-the-art screening room and dedicated space, equipment and software for video, film and radio editing) and meals are provided.
+Residency fellowships of 4-12 weeks for nonfiction reporters and writers working on important social, political, health, environmental, human rights, and justice topics.
+Logan Nonfiction fellows at the Carey Institute are provided with all the necessary tools to complete their critical work.
+Lodging, workspace, sophisticated technological support (including Wi-Fi, a state-of-the-art screening room and dedicated space, equipment, and software for video, film, and radio editing), and meals are provided.
 Professional journalists and writers of all nationalities are invited to apply but knowledge of the English language is required.

 The Nathan Cummings Foundation Fellowship supports visionary leaders by giving them boundless space to turn an inspired idea in the field of social justice into a world-changing reality.
 The Fellowship awards three individuals up to $150,000 each to pursue an innovative project that seeks to address a challenge related to climate change or inequality – or within the intersection of these two major issues.
 Fellows will be thought partners informing the Foundation’s work and will have the use of a dedicated office at NCF’s New York City headquarters.
 Only U.S. citizens whose projects are focused on work within the U.S. are eligible for the Fellowship at this time.